antongolub/yarn-audit-fix/README.md

 `--npm-v7` flag is redundant.
 From v4.0.0 package's own version of **npm** is used by default.
 But you're still able to invoke system default with `--npm-path=system` or define any custom `--npm-path=/another/npm/bin`.

 ## Troubleshooting
+### DoS vulnerability for colors@1.4.x
+If you have installed yaf between 7...11 of Jan 2022 and ran it with `--flow=convert` option, you might see an endless garbage loop in stdout.
+The problem was caused by the transitive dep: `yarn-audit-fix → synp → colors@^1.4.0`.
+Reasons and details: https://github.com/antongolub/yarn-audit-fix/issues/218
+How to fix?
+There are 3 ways:
+* Update yarn-audit-fix to `>=9.0.5`
+* Pin `colors` version in your lockfile to `1.4.0`
+* Reinstall yarn-audit-fix.
+It looks like npm has already removed the vulnerable versions of `colors` from the registry, 2022-01-11.

 ### yarn-audit-fix version x.x.x is out of date
 ```
 npm_config_yes=true npx yarn-audit-fix --audit-level=moderate